The Iran Divestment Act Affects Purchasing In Tennessee Cities and Towns

 With the passage of Public Chapter No. 817 and effective July 1, 2016, the General Assembly of the State of Tennessee added an additional chapter to the Tennessee Code Annotated cited as the “Iran Divestment Act.”
 Codified in T.C.A. §12-12-101 et. seq., the General Assembly implemented the authority granted under federal law, specifically Section 202 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (Public Law 111-195).

 This title requires the state chief procurement officer to publish a list of persons and entities determined to be engaged in investment activities with Iran on the state’s website.
 Those who are included on this list are prohibited from contracting with any political subdivision of this state and any contract entered into shall be void.
-The Tennessee Department of General Services, Central Procurement Office has adopted the list created by South Carolina, which will be posted on the state website.
+The Tennessee Department of General Services, Central Procurement Office has posted the list on the state website.
 The link below will provide access to the list of entities that are covered by the Act:

 In addition, when competitive bidding is required, every bid or proposal made to a political subdivision of the state shall contain the following statement affirmed by the bidder as true under the penalties of perjury: